glhr/multi-annotator-machine-learning/README.md

 **Goal:** Enable a fairer and more realistic benchmark of learning from crowds approaches by optimizing their hyperparameters with access only to crowd-labeled training and validation data.

 ## Setup of Conda Environment :snake:
-As a prerequisite, we assume to have a Linux distribution as operating system.
+As a prerequisite, we assume that we have a Linux distribution as an operating system.

 1. Download a [`conda`](https://conda.io/projects/conda/en/latest/user-guide/install/index.html) version to be installed on your machine.
-2. Setup the environment via
+2. Set up the environment via
 ```bash
 projectpath$ conda env create -f environment.yml
 ```